AntonVonDelta/c-crypter/README.md

 ### Encryption
 The encryption algorithm is a simple one.
 The key is defined by the user and every character found in every string is XORed with that key.
 The code can diferentiate between a declared string-array `char arr[][]={"string1","string2"}` up to two dimensions  and simple strings used as parameteres in function calls `strlen("string")`.
+As an extra security measure the null charcater is replaced with the specified code which is also encrypted.
+At runtime this is reversed.

 ### Encrypted format
 For string arrays the program will do the following: